google-developer-training/basic-android-kotlin-compose-training-mars-photos/README.md

 Mars Photos
 ==================================

-Mars Photos app is a demo app that shows actual images of Mar's surface.
+Mars Photos app is a demo app that shows actual images of Mars' surface.
 These images are real-life photos from Mars captured by NASA's Mars rovers.
 The data is stored on a Web server as a REST web service.